23d1/productcombos/README.md

 # Product Combos
 ## Product Combo Discount Module for Craft 3 Commerce 2

 This is early alpha stages, only use as a starting point.
+Help needed.

 The intent of this module is to check cart contents against a category group with the handle `productPacks`.
 Then based on the fields in each of the categories (specific product packs) apply a discount.